-The existence of the exponential taper also resolves some literature confusion regarding the measured exponent of the KBO luminosity function.
+The existence of the exponential taper also resolves some literature confusion regarding the measured exponent of the KBO $H_r$ distribution.
 Much of the historical literature fit a single exponential to the apparent magnitude $N(<M) \propto 10^{\alpha M}$.
 Because of the finite sky area and the small number of objects detected in any given survey, even fitting a simple exponential was challenging due to a lack of dynamic range.
-Generally, larger-area surveys were shallower, while deeper surveys made up for their smaller area via the steep luminosity function to end up with comparable (but small) samples.
-Luminosity function shape estimates done in apparent magnitude space (because they lack the precise distance estimates required to translate apparent to absolute magnitude) `blur' the $H$-magnitude distribution, resulting in slope estimates that are a function of the depth of the survey; a similar conclusion was reached in \citet[][]{2014ApJ...782..100F}.
+Generally, larger-area surveys were shallower, while deeper surveys made up for their smaller area via the steep $H_r$ distribution to end up with comparable (but small) samples.
+Magnitude distribution shape estimates done in apparent magnitude space (because they lack the precise distance estimates required to translate apparent to absolute magnitude) `blur' the $H$-magnitude distribution, resulting in slope estimates that are a function of the depth of the survey; a similar conclusion was reached in \citet[][]{2014ApJ...782..100F}.

-Papers that attempted to combine surveys to enlarge the magnitude range and dynamic range of observational constraints tended to average this out to an intermediate slope \citep[e.g.][]{1998AJ....116.2042G,2008Icar..195..827F}.
-With an even larger magnitude range it became clear that a single exponential could not represent the data, and double/``rolling'' exponent forms were introduced.
-Luminosity function studies near the solar system's invariable plane (which are thus dominated by low-inclination cold-component objects) exhibited a change of $\alpha$ to shallower values fainter than $m_r\simeq$24--25 (thus $H_r\sim$8-9 in the main belt), when using a rolling \citep{2004AJ....128.1364B}, double \citep{2009ApJ...696...91F} or broken power-law \citep{2009AJ....137...72F} size distributions.
+Papers that attempted to combine surveys to enlarge the apparent magnitude and dynamic range of observational constraints tended to average this out to an intermediate slope \citep[e.g.][]{1998AJ....116.2042G,2008Icar..195..827F}.
+With an even larger apparent magnitude range it became clear that a single exponential could not represent the data, and double/rolling exponent forms were introduced.
+Magnitude distribution studies near the solar system's invariable plane (which are thus dominated by low-inclination cold-component objects) exhibited a change of $\alpha$ to shallower values fainter than $m_r\simeq$24--25 (thus $H_r\sim$8-9 in the main belt), when using a rolling \citep{2004AJ....128.1364B}, double \citep{2009ApJ...696...91F} or broken power-law \citep{2009AJ....137...72F} size distributions.

 Although computationally convenient, there is no physical motivation for a broken power-law being the correct functional form.
 Numerical simulations of the streaming instability, however, appear to naturally produce the exponentially tapered form \citep{2017A&A...597A..69S,2019ApJ...885...69L}.
 The OSSOS++ sample demonstrates that this functional form is an excellent representation of the cold-component $H$-magnitude distribution.
 Much of the discussion of what value of $\alpha$ best matches the actual $H_r$ distribution and where to put a break to attempt to mimic the slope evolution, appears to be due to trying to model an exponential taper by combining multiple exponential distributions.